backube/volsync/docs/usage/kopia/restore-configuration.rst

    destination (except ``lost+found``) are removed before the restore begins, ensuring the restored data exactly matches the snapshot content.
 When ``false`` (the default), Kopia's standard behavior applies: existing files are overwritten, new files are created, but extra files not in the snapshot remain untouched.

-This is useful for:
+   **Use Cases:**

-   - **Disaster recovery**: Ensuring exact state restoration
+   - **Disaster recovery**: Ensuring exact state restoration without leftover files
    - **Test environment refresh**: Cleaning test data before restoring production snapshots
-   - **Clean slate restores**: Removing orphaned or accumulated files
+   - **Clean slate restores**: Removing orphaned or accumulated files from previous restores

-   Example usage:
+   - **Compliance requirements**: Ensuring no unauthorized data remains after restore

+   **Important Considerations:**

+   - This operation is destructive - all existing data in the destination will be deleted
+   - The ``lost+found`` directory (if present) is preserved for filesystem integrity
+   - Ensure you have backups if the destination contains important data
+   - The cleaning happens before each restore operation when enabled

+   **Example Usage:**

    .. code-block:: yaml

+      apiVersion: volsync.backube/v1alpha1
+      kind: ReplicationDestination
+      metadata:
+        name: clean-restore
       spec:
         kopia:
           enableFileDeletion: true  # Clean destination before restore
           destinationPVC: restored-data
           repository: kopia-config

-   See :doc:`enable_file_deletion` for comprehensive documentation on this feature.
+          sourceIdentity:
+            sourceName: webapp-backup
+            sourceNamespace: production

+   **Default Behavior (when false or not specified):**

+   Without this flag, Kopia follows its standard restore behavior:

+   - Existing files with the same name are overwritten
+   - New files from the snapshot are created
+   - Extra files not in the snapshot remain untouched
+   - This can lead to a mix of old and new data

+   **When to Use:**

+   - Enable when you need the destination to exactly match the snapshot
+   - Enable for disaster recovery scenarios
+   - Enable when refreshing test/staging environments from production
+   - Disable when you want to preserve existing files not in the backup
+   - Disable when doing partial restores or merging data

 repository
    This is the name of the Secret (in the same Namespace) that holds the